MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ## Description
 Developed a Heat Pump co-simulation framework for a Battery Electric Vehicle using GT-SUITE and Simulink, based on a reference EV thermal architecture.
 Simulating the entire refrigerant system in GT-SUITE and coupling it with Simulink can lead to more accurate results.
-In this work, due to CPU constraints, only the compressor was modeled.
+In this project, due to CPU limitations, only the compressor was modeled.
 One of the main challenges in this co-simulation was handling the time-step mismatch between the two models.
 The compressor model was developed and simulated in GT-SUITE.